jsunho/firewall-vlan-lab-opnsense/README.md

+**Short Summary**
+This lab simulates a multi-network environment using OPNsense, VLANs, DHCP, DNS, and firewall rules.
+The goal was to understand segmentation, routing, virtualization on macOS M1, and real-world firewall administration.
+It includes full documentation, configuration examples, and a reproducible setup.

 # Firewall + VLAN Lab (OPNsense on UTM / macOS M1)

 This project documents a fully isolated network lab using OPNsense, UTM, and multiple virtual networks.